dfelinto/blender-manual/manual/interface/modes.rst

 As you can see, using shortcuts to switch between modes can become quite tricky, especially with meshes...

 We won't detail further more modes' usages here.
-Most of them are tackled in the :doc:`modeling chapter <modeling>`, as they are mainly related to this topic.
-The :guilabel:`Particle` mode is discussed in the :doc:`particle section <physics/particles/mode>`, and the :guilabel:`Pose` and :guilabel:`Edit` modes for armatures, in the :doc:`rigging one <rigging>`.
+Most of them are tackled in the :doc:`modeling chapter </modeling>`, as they are mainly related to this topic.
+The :guilabel:`Particle` mode is discussed in the :doc:`particle section </physics/particles/mode>`, and the :guilabel:`Pose` and :guilabel:`Edit` modes for armatures, in the :doc:`rigging one </rigging>`.

 .. admonition:: Note